sarveshkodgule/sarveshkodgule17-tech/README.md

 ### 🙋‍♂️ About Me
 - 🎓 Final-year IT student at Rajarambapu Institute of Technology
-- 💼 Completed a .NET Developer internship at Pacific Oracle
 - 🧠 Building projects in AI/ML and Full-Stack Development
 - 🎮 Game Development as a hobby
 - 🌱 Preparing for my first full-time role as a fresher